 A Quilt Binding Primer (Part 3): How to trim a quilt before binding

 Hello friends and fellow quilters!
 Today we continue our primer on quilt binding techniques.
 This lesson is on how to trim a quilt before you bind it.
-I know that I am dragging you through a lot of preparatory information, and it’s been a lot to wade through.
-But I believe that in the long run, we are much better quilters when armed with the details.
+I know this has been a lot of information to wade through!
+Hopefully, you are not on information overload! 🤣 But I believe that in the long run, we are much better quilters when armed with the details.
 Be warned: there will be a lot of detail in this post as well.
-I’ve inserted a few photos here and there, but instead of inserting a photo after every step, I’m opting to insert a slideshow at the end section of the post.
+I’ve inserted a few photos where I can.
+But instead of inserting a photo after every step, I’m have a slideshow at the end of the post.

 What we know so far:

 Up to this point, we’ve learned about the different types of binding strip cuts.
 We’ve learned how wide to cut binding strips.
 I’ve shown how to calculate how much binding and fabric you need.
 And finally, how to attach the strips together to create “french fold” binding.
-If you’re just now finding me and want to “catch up” on those lessons, you can find Part 1 of the Primer here and Part 2 of the Primer here.
+If you need a refresher, you can find Part 1 of the Primer here and Part 2 of the Primer here.

 Let’s trim a quilt!

 There are several ways to do this.
-I explain and demonstrate my favorite technique below, but there are other techniques if you want to hunt them down on the internet.
+I am demonstratinge my favorite technique below.
+There are other techniques if you want to hunt them down on the internet.
 (Side rant: Are you beginning to see a pattern here?
 Yep, there just isn’t any ONE WAY to attack most quilting tasks.
 Just as there are lots of ways to skin a cat, you can prep your quilt several ways, too.)
 At the end of this post is a quick slideshow with visuals.
-If anything isn’t clear, feel free to leave a question in the comments or shoot me an email from my contact page.
+If anything isn’t clear, feel free to send me a question from my contact page.

 The demo quilt

-The lovely custom quilting was stitched by the very talented Mary Covey.
+The very talented Mary Covey quilted my quilt.
 I’m lucky to know Mary and benefit from her vast experience and quilting knowledge.

-After my quilt is quilted, I trim the excess batting and fabric from each side.
+After the quilt is quilted, trim the excess batting and fabric from each side.
 Sounds simple enough, right?
 But better results are in the details, so here we go:

 Gather Your “Trim a Quilt” Tools